Undone Computer Science, Conference on

 • The indirect rebound effects of AI as undone science: philosophical reflection on two structural causes • Damien Lacroux, Aurélie Bugeau and Anne-Laure Ligozat

-• Social event after the conference: guided tour of Luxembourg city
+Social event after the conference for those who stay: guided tour of Luxembourg city (the tour guide expects the group at 18:05).

 Abstracts without presentation

-The following submissions have been found meriting according to our strict criteria by the programme committee, but could not be included in the schedule, either due to time constraints of the conference or due to author constraints.
+The following submissions have been found meriting according to our strict criteria by the programme committee, but could unfortunately not be included in the schedule, either due to time constraints of the conference or due to author's or other constraints.

 • On Machine Learning Systems and Production Harms: the case of Pig Farms • Agathe Balayn and Seda Gürses